Text Version of the Interview

 And value-based leverage, or what I call positive leverage, people move voluntarily.
 They move voluntarily because you're doing something for them.
 It's in their interest to move versus negative leverage, which is risk-based.
 In negative leverage, people don't move so voluntarily.
 They move because they have to.

 People will act with more urgency in relation to risk.
 So negative leverage is very important.

 First of all, you have to understand the portfolio of leverage that exists on all sides.

 Everybody has some leverage, things that give them leverage.
 The clients or the customers have leverage, or the buyer has leverage, the seller has leverage.

 And I like to do that using something we call the risk-reward matrix.
-And that was, I like to understand what the other side worried about in terms of risk, if they act, if they don't act with me?
+I like to understand what the other side is worried about in terms of risk, if they act, or don't act with me?

-What's the risk of not acting, right?
-And what are the rewards of not acting versus acting?
-Because that'll give me a good feel for what leverage lies there and what I need to or what I need to do in order to get them to act?
+What are the rewards of not acting versus acting?
+Because that'll give me a good feel for what leverage lies there and what I need to or need to do to get them to act?

 Presumably, I want them to act.
 And that will start in my mind populating a little set of priorities.

 So, for example, in an M&A context.
 If I am the seller and I'm considering selling my business, I want to know not only what the alternatives I have, because they're going to give me some leverage.

 I want to know and understand what the action, non-action, risk-rewards look like for the buyer's action, acting with me buying my company, and non-action, could build your own, don't do anything, or use your money for other things.